Alexchen666/logseq-rag/README.md

 ## Getting Started

+> [!IMPORTANT]
+> Before using this system, ensure that Logseq is running and the API function is enabled.

 1. Choose your LLM provider in the sidebar
 2. Configure API key and model settings
 3. Configure your Logseq API key and database retrieval options